tiffanyyk/UAV-Thermal-IR-Wildlife-Object-Detection/README.md

 # :elephant: ROB498 - Wildlife Protection Through Aerial Drone Surveillance
 The goal of our project was to build a detection system that can recognize animals in thermal infrared aerial images.
-We investigated YOLOR and YOLOv5, and performed several experiments on the BIRDSAI dataset before arriving at our final design, shown in the figure below.
-The final prototype exceeded our design requirement with a ($mAP$) of 38.2\% and is well within the hardware constraints of the GPU assumed to be available on the UAV.
+We investigated YOLOR and YOLOv5, and performed several experiments on the [BIRDSAI](https://sites.google.com/view/elizabethbondi/dataset) dataset before arriving at our final design, shown in the figure below.
+The final prototype exceeded our design requirement with a mAP of 38.2\% and is well within the hardware constraints of the GPU assumed to be available on the UAV.
 More details can be found in our [report](assets/ROB498_Final_Report.pdf).
 <p align="center"><img src="assets/design_diagram.png"/></p>

 ## :open_file_folder: Repository Structure